Trompettesib/arduino-code/README.md

-# scrolling_leds_and_bike
+# Scrolling_leds_and_bike
 Strip led working with FastLED.
-It's giving a speed effect
+It's giving a speed effect with some markings that move according to the speed of the bike.